snowplow-archive/snowplow.github.com/_posts/2015-04-15-snowplow-r64-palila-released.md

 There are a number of ways that we can improve the data-modeling functionality - these are just some of our ideas, and we've love to bounce them off you, our users:

 1. Move the data modeling out of SQL (and Redshift in particular) into EMR (for batch-based processing) or Spark streaming (for users on the real-time pipeline).
 This would take a lot of load of the database, and mean that we could express the data modeling in a better suited language.
-We've been impressed by users who've shown us how they've performed this process in tools including [Scalding][scalding] and [Cascalog][cascalog].
+We've been impressed by users who've shown us how they've performed this process in tools including [Scalding][scalding] and [Cascalog][cascalog]
 2. Building on the above, we're very interested to figure out what the best way is of expressing the data modeling process.
 Potentially we could develop a DSL for this.
-Ideally, we would want to make it possible to express once, and then implement in a range of environments (i.e. stream processing, batch-processing and in-database).
+Ideally, we would want to make it possible to express once, and then implement in a range of environments (i.e. stream processing, batch-processing and in-database)

 In the shorter term we also plan to extend our data-modeling documentation to cover common design patterns, including: